 Douglas Robinson

-Doug completed his B.S. degree in genetic biology at Purdue University (’91).
-He then completed his doctoral degree with Lynn Cooley at Yale University School of Medicine (’97) and postdoctoral training with Jim Spudich at Stanford University School of Medicine (’97-’01).
-Doug was a Damon Runyon Fellow, a recipient of the Burroughs Wellcome Career Award in the Biomedical Sciences, a Beckman Young Investigator, and an American Cancer Society Research Scholar.
-Doug is the 2015 recipient of the Johns Hopkins University Professors’ Award for Excellence in Teaching in Biomedical Sciences and the 2016 recipient of the Biophysical Society’s Emily M. Gray Award for ‘Significant Contributions to Education in Biophysics’.
-Doug is also the recipient of the American Society of Biochemistry and Molecular Biology’s 2017 Ruth Kirschstein Diversity in Science Award for “the encouragement of under-represented minorities to enter the scientific enterprise and/or to the effective mentorship of those within it.”
-Doug was also recognized as a Discovery Communications’ Science Super Hero for ‘individuals who have used science to make a difference in their community’, and in 2018, he received the Johns Hopkins Provost’s Prize for Faculty Excellence in Diversity.
+Robinson was a Damon Runyon Fellow, a Burroughs Wellcome Career Award in the Biomedical Sciences recipient, a Beckman Young Investigator, and an American Cancer Society Research Scholar.
+He is the 2015 recipient of the Johns Hopkins University Professors’ Award for Excellence in Teaching in Biomedical Sciences and the 2016 recipient of the Biophysical Society’s Emily M. Gray Award for ‘Significant Contributions to Education in Biophysics’.
+He also received the American Society for Biochemistry and Molecular Biology’s 2017 Ruth Kirschstein Diversity in Science Award for “the encouragement of under-represented minorities to enter the scientific enterprise and/or to the effective mentorship of those within it.”
+In 2018, he received the Provost’s Prize for Faculty Excellence in Diversity, and in 2020, he became a Fellow of the American Society for Cell Biology.